dmlc/gluon-nlp/docs/api/modules/data.rst

 Sentiment Analysis: CR
 ~~~~~~~~~~~~~~~~~~~~~~~~
-CR is an customer reviews of various products (cameras, MP3s etc.).
+CR is customer reviews of various products (cameras, MP3s etc.).
 Sentences are labeled with respect to their overall sentiment polarities (positive or negative).

 .. autosummary::
     :nosignatures: